RPi-Distro/pi-gen/README.md

 Recommended hardware:

-https://www.amazon.com/dp/B01N13X8V1/ - Raspberry Pi 3 Model B
+https://www.amazon.com/dp/B01N13X8V1/ - Raspberry Pi 3 Model B<br>
-or
+or<br>
-https://www.amazon.com/dp/B07TD42S27/ Raspberry Pi 4 Model B
+https://www.amazon.com/dp/B07TD42S27/ Raspberry Pi 4 Model B<br>

-https://amzn.to/2BNQHfm – Kingston Canvas React™ 32GB microSD card
+https://amzn.to/2BNQHfm – Kingston Canvas React™ 32GB microSD card<br>
-http://a.co/2c9FFaf – 8-Port Desktop USB Charger Charging Station
+http://a.co/2c9FFaf – 8-Port Desktop USB Charger Charging Station<br>
-http://a.co/8i5RHU3 – Short USB Cable, (the 10 pack is a good value) . (only if you are thinking to run multiple BTCT RasPi's) https://www.amazon.com/dp/B016A90URW/ - 1 foot ethernet (the 10 pack is a good value) (only if you are thinking to run multiple BTCT RasPi's)
+http://a.co/8i5RHU3 – Short USB Cable, (the 10 pack is a good value) . (only if you are thinking to run multiple BTCT RasPi's)<br>
+https://www.amazon.com/dp/B016A90URW/ - 1 foot ethernet (the 10 pack is a good value) (only if you are thinking to run multiple BTCT RasPi's)